Junior Sailing Camp

 **highly recommended to register for 2 weeks of sailing camp (i.e. beginner/intermediate & advanced)

-Big Boat/Teen Camp - This camp is specifically for ages 12+.
+Big Boat/Teen Camp - This camp is specifically for ages 12-16.
 We will be on our Flying Scots or small boats - weather depending.
 This camp will be a bit more about exploring and bigger sailing days.
-Must have completed at least a Level 1/2 (beginner/intermediate week).
+Must have completed Level 3 (Advanced Week).

 Camp Information